Babson College FY22 Audited Financial Summary

 A few key performance highlights for the fiscal year included:

-- The Generosity of Babson College’s donors and friends continue to increase in support of our mission-raising an annual record of $49.1 million in gifts and pledges, including federal & foundation grants during the year.
+- The continued generosity of Babson College’s donors and friends continue to support our mission-raising an annual recording of $64.9 million in gifts and pledges, including federal & foundation grants during the year, an increase of $27 million from the prior year.

-- As a result, net assets of the College increased by more than $46.5M for the fiscal year total $639 million and contributed to continuing balance sheet strength by growing net assets at an annual growth rate of 7.8% in FY 2020 growth.
+- As a result, net assets of the College increased by a minimal amount of $6.8M for the fiscal year totaling $871 million and contributed to continuing balance sheet fiscal strength in FY 2022.